 What Is Apple Cider Vinegar?

 Apple cider vinegar is a type of vinegar made from fermented apple juice, meaning the apples are crushed and the juice is squeezed out.

 After the juice or apple cider is left out and covered, it takes about two to four weeks for it to do its chemical breakdown and turn into apple cider vinegar.

-Apple cider vinegar is quickly gaining a reputation for being a great natural product to use for hair rinses.
-Read about its benefits and you’ll see they include everything from ridding the hair of bacteria and nixing itching caused by dandruff, to helping hair to retain its moisture which in turn improves the hair’s volume and overall health.
+Apple cider vinegar is quickly becoming known as a great natural product to use to rinse your hair.
+Read about its benefits, and you’ll see they include everything from ridding the hair of bacteria and nixing itching caused by dandruff to helping the hair retain moisture, which in turn improves the hair’s volume and overall health.